rydmike/flex_seed_scheme/README.md

 ### Define ThemeData

-In your `MaterialApp` you then define you light and dark mode themes as using the seed generated `ColorScheme`s just as you would with any other `ColorScheme`.
+In your `MaterialApp` you then define you light and dark mode themes using the seed generated `ColorScheme`s just as you would with any other `ColorScheme`.
 For example:

 ```dart